itsmusician/IR-Library/README.md

 The license may be found below.
 <br/><br/><br/>

 ## Contributors

-The following people have directly contributed and helped make this library better either by means of original raw recording sessions for me to create IRs from or by contributing their own IRs -- both of which they had all the necessary rights to and ownership of, and acknowledge that by contributing them, those IRs fall under the
+The following people / orgs have directly contributed and helped make this library better either by means of original raw recording sessions for me to create IRs from or by contributing their own IRs -- both of which they had all the necessary rights to and ownership of, and acknowledge that by contributing them, those IRs fall under the